rinuya/blog-project-frontpage/README.md

 # blog-project-frontpage

+/////insert link here//////

+Here, I only provide the frontpage (userpage).
+I plan on showing the backend and admin functionalitites aswell, though that could be done by video only.

 ### Requirements

 These are the requirements received from <a href="https://www.theodinproject.com/lessons/nodejs-blog-api"><b>The Odin Project</b></a> as well as some of my own requirements.
 It also involves planning out Schemas and other design-elements.